 Heal Like Me was started by a Registered Nurse that worked with people of color every day.
 She became frustrated that there were only light tan shades of bandages.
 One of her patients ever told her she wanted a bandage that looked “like me.”
 Another patient was surprised by the contract of the tan bandage on his cheek on black skin and said, “I look awful.”
 This nurse knew at that moment that she had to do something.
 The next evening, she discussed the idea with her son, and he was excited to help start a bandaid that would match brown skin tones.

 Other bandage brands

 - The Ebon-Aide business folded almost 15 years ago.
-They sold colours with names like Black Liquorice, Coffee Brown, Cinnamon, and Honey Beige.
-You can find some of their products sold on ebay and/or Amazon.
+They sold colors with names like Black Liquorice, Coffee Brown, Cinnamon, and Honey Beige.
+You can find some of their products sold on eBay and/or Amazon.

 How to Find Band-Aids That Match Your Skin Tone. https://lifehacker.com/how-to-find-band-aids-that-match-your-skin-tone-1834380659

 Band-Aid Adds Non-White Skin Tones â€“ Adweek. https://www.adweek.com/brand-marketing/band-aid-adds-non-white-skin-tone-bandages-after-a-previous-failed-attempt/